 See below for details on exemptions, extensions and open enrollment periods.

 Any legal citizen, who does not qualify for Medicare and who wants to purchase private insurance is eligible for the marketplace, however not everyone is eligible for subsidies.
 You can also sign up for Medicaid or CHIP through the marketplace.
 If you have employer based coverage you'll sign up through work and if you qualify for Medicare you must sign up for Medicare separately.

 If you’re eligible for job-based insurance, you can consider switching to a Marketplace plan.
 But you won’t qualify for lower costs based on your income unless the job-based insurance don't pay at least 50% of your premium, is unaffordable (9.5% of family income for employee only insurance), or doesn’t meet minimum requirements (must be equivalent of a bronze plan sold on the marketplace).
 You also may lose any contribution your employer makes to your premiums.

 You are considered covered if you have minimum essential coverage.
-In general minimum essential coverage includes: all marketplace coverage, a private major medical insurance plan outside the marketplace (there are limitations), Medicare, Medicaid, CHIP, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.
-Otherwise you'll need to enroll in a plan that starts by May 1st, 2014 to avoid the fee.
+In general minimum essential coverage includes: all marketplace coverage, a private major medical insurance plan outside the marketplace (there are limitations), grandfathered health plans, Medicare, Medicaid, CHIP, COBRA, retiree coverage, TRICARE, VA health coverage, or some other kinds of health coverage.

 Please see our ObamaCare exemptions page for a list of those who do not have to obtain coverage in 2014 as well as annual grace periods.